 There are a lot of small businesses run by an individual who is doing just fine with a social media page.
 Creatives often find that displaying their work on visual platforms like Instagram provides them with enough monetary interest to justify running sans website.

-However, if you are actively spending money to market your business, you probably aren’t doing it to stay at the scale you are currently running.
+However, if you are actively spending money to market your business, you probably aren’t doing it to stay on the scale you are currently running.
 Having a website lends credit to your businesses identity.
 It is also an opportunity to display your products and/or services in unique and appealing ways.

 You can use your website as a target to funnel from any place on the internet with Google Adwords.
 You can even use your website in conjunction with popular social media platforms for more complex digital marketing techniques such as lead retargeting.

 Of course, having a website doesn’t automatically give your business brownie points.
-If you have contracted a less than credible web designer, or have had a go yourself with a DIY website deal there is a chance that a couple of things could go wrong, or at least haunt you further down the track.
+If you have contracted a less than

 Marketing Tip #4